Hex Mazes: rules, strategy, and free play

 VARIANTS

-• Square Mazes.
-The same numeric path-tracing puzzle on a standard rectangular grid — four orthogonal neighbours per cell instead of six.
-Slightly more constrained at junctions, less topological variety.
-GridJoy's other maze type.
+• Square Maze.
+The same wall-maze route-finding on a rectangular grid — four exits per cell instead of six.
+Tighter junctions, GridJoy's most familiar maze.

 YOU MIGHT ALSO LIKE